sjdv1982/seamless/seamless-towards-02.md

   UPDATE: not even then.
 A high-level macro is nothing but a macro that returns a mid-level graph structure.
   The default language is the Python-Seamless high-level API, but it can be any language)

-Macros
-High-level macros use the high-level API and generate a high-level context.
-(UPDATE: or a mid-level graph structure!)
-Low-level macros use the low-level (direct-mode) API and generate a low-level context.
-  They can be embedded in the mid-level graph (specifying Python as the language) Some high-level contexts can be configured as *libraries*:
-- To be also available to any macro inside any child context of their parent, if the macro asks for it
-- To be also available as low-level Silk struct, inside low-level macros Such contexts will replace the standard library and registrars.
-UPDATE: libraries will be a low level concept now.
-All macros have four parts:
-- execution code
-- loading code (imports)
-- library requirements (see above)
-- configuration (language, what happens when you assign to it) Symlinks are also very important to tie a cell to a library cell.
-UPDATE: no longer true (LibCell instead)

 Serialization
 Each level is serialized on its own.
 On the high-level, the topology is stored, but only the value of authoritative cells.